10 Best Jungle Adventure Movies of All Time

 As Mowgli grows older, he realizes that he is not like the other animals and that his life is in danger from the villainous tiger Shere Khan (voiced by Idris Elba), who sees Mowgli as a threat to the balance of the jungle.

-Mowgli embarks on a journey to find his place in the world, with the help of his friends Bagheera the panther (voiced by Ben Kingsley) and Baloo the bear (voiced by Bill Murray).
+Mowgli embarks on a journey to find his place in the world, with the help of his friends Bagheera the Panther (voiced by Ben Kingsley) and Baloo the Bear (voiced by Bill Murray).

 The movie is a visual spectacle, with stunning CGI effects that bring the animals to life.
 The voice acting is also top-notch, with a star-studded cast that includes Scarlett Johansson as the seductive snake Kaa, and Christopher Walken as the intimidating King Louie.